johndavid400/oyb/README.md

     <script src="https://oybplugin.com/oyb.js"></script>
     <link href="https://oybplugin.com/oyb.css" media="screen" rel="stylesheet" />

-note: if you already have Jquery loaded, then you can omit the first script tag.
+note: if you already have jQuery loaded, then you can omit the first script tag.

 Step 3: There is no step 3, you are done.
 Well, I suppose you could refresh the page to see the content.

-## Devotional

-There is no devotional content yet.
-I have yet to work out permissions for that.

 ## OYB reading plan

 The reading plan is a standard one year plan from the internets... an old testament, new testament, Psalm, and Proverb for each day.

-## Bible verses
+## Bible translations

 Bible content is pulled in via the Bibles.org passage API.
-We are only using KJV for now (still testing) but should have a translation switcher soon.
+We are only using a few of the free versions provided by the Bibles.org API - KJV, ASV, Free Bible Version.
+Translation licensing through the Digital Bible Library will be available soon.

 ## Styling - CSS